 Whatever your final decision, you will be given time to consider all the options.
-You may wish us to hold the ashes until you have decided, although we reserve the right to scatter them after a year if no other instructions have been received.
+You may wish us to hold the ashes until you have decided.
+We will hold the ashes for 3 month pending a further decision, although we reserve the right to scatter them after a year if no other instructions have been received.
 We have a large selection of suitable caskets and urns for the ashes, including memento and miniature urns for keepsakes.
 Please ask us for full details.